Exclusive: Barclays to cut Asia investment banking jobs next week - sources

 Asia is expected to bear the brunt of cuts under Staley's three-year cost-reduction plan, which involves shedding 19,000 jobs, or about 14 percent of Barclays' global workforce, as he seeks to improve profitability.

-Barclays is also weighing up the sale of its Asian private wealth business, for which Singapore's DBS Group Holdings (DBSM.SI) and Julius Baer BAER.VX are seen as potential bidders, sources told Reuters last month.
+Barclays is also weighing up the sale of its Asian private wealth business, for which Singapore's DBS Group Holdings and Julius Baer are seen as potential bidders, sources told Reuters last month.

 (Additional reporting by Sumeet Chatterjee in MUMBAI and Anjuli Davies in LONDON, editing by Rachel Armstrong, Louise Heavens and David Goodman)